covidhip-com/covidhip.com/README.md

 Every infection increases your risk.
 The only way to reduce your risk is to reduce the number of times you are infected.

+The best way to reduce the risk of people around you, is to not get infected, and if you do, don't infect anyone else.

 # Common responses

 - "I got over it" / "It was mild" / "I'm fine now".